erroronline1/caro/readme.md

 > GET ./api/api.php/record/formfilter/{search}

-Returns ids of available approved forms matching {search}.
+Returns ids of available approved forms matching {search} by name or alias, or where the search string is found within the used components.

 Parameters
 | Name | Data Type | Required | Description |